solidify/jira-azuredevops-migrator/readme.md

 ## Support

+If you need help with migrations, feel free to [contact the team at Solidify](mailto:support.jira-migrator@solidify.dev) for expert consulting services.

-Support and bug reporting are managed via **GitHub Issues**.
+Support and bug reporting are managed via [**GitHub Issues**](https://github.com/solidify/jira-azuredevops-migrator/issues).
 Please create a new issue and fill in the corresponding issue template.

-Note: We do not answer Discussions, as these have far less traceability than Issues.
+Note: We do not answer Discussions, as these have less traceability than Issues.
 Discussions are instead reserved for community discussions.

+## Jira Azure DevOps Migrator PRO

+The **Jira Azure DevOps Migrator PRO offering** from Solidify offers more features and utilities to further increase your migration capabilities and streamline the migration workflow.
+[Contact us for more information](mailto:support.jira-migrator@solidify.dev)

+### Features

+**Jira Azure DevOps Migrator PRO** contains all the features in the **Community Edition**, plus the following additional functionality:

-### Priority support
+- Priority support

-Priority support is part of our **Jira Migrator PRO offering**.
-Contact us for more information.
+- Composite field mapper (consolidate multiple Jira fields into a single ADO field)
+- Migrate **Releases** and the **fixes version** field
+- Utilities for automating user mapping between Jira and Azure DevOps
+- Utilities for automatically generating the Jira Azure DevOps Migrator configuration file, thus enabling you to get started migrating faster
+- Utilities for viewing the Jira workflow and assisting with field and state mapping
+- Migrate Jira test data to Azure DevOps Test Plans, including the **QMetry**, **Zephyr** and **Xray** frameworks
+- Migrate **Confluence** pages to Azure DevOps Wikis

 ## FAQ - Frequently Asked Questions